CassisCloud/Jellyfin-360VR-Player/README.md

 Copyright (C) 2026 Mix1C

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This project is licensed under the **GNU Affero General Public License v2.0 (AGPL-2.0)**.
 You are free to use, modify, and distribute this software for non-commercial and personal purposes, provided that any modifications are also released under the same license.
-See the [LICENSE](LICENSE) file for full details.
+See the License for more details.